StatSocAus/tutorial_highd_vis/README.md

 ## Structure of tutorial

 - Review of common practice, and introduction to using tour methods
-- Application to supervised and unsupervised methods.
+- Application to dimension reduction, supervised and unsupervised methods.

 Background: Participants should have a good working knowledge of R, and some background in multivariate statistical methods and/or data mining techniques.